Menu

-Bill looks out the window into the picturesque Kew Gardens and admires the sweet song of a bird, before he pots it with a pistol!
-Graeme objects to the racket, as he is doing some delicate, though even noisier, work of his own.
-He has been commissioned by the evil property developer Harry Highrise to design a redevelopment scheme for the Kew Gardens, and proudly shows Bill his scale model.
-The current lush oasis of greenery is to be replaced with several huge blocks of offices, and Graeme reveals that the biggest skyscraper is just a solid block of concrete, as nobody can afford to pay the exorbitant rent.
-Also the lack of rooms, doors and windows is an added feature to stop the squatters from moving in – in Graeme's words, "I've thought of everything!"
+Bill looks out the window into the picturesque Kew Gardens ("A verdant oasis amongst the concrete jungle of the metropolis, wherein carefree birds blithely flit and sing their happy winsome little songs") only to callously pot one of the songbirds with a pistol!
+Graeme objects to Bill's racket (for he is doing some delicate, though even noisier, work of his own) as he has been commissioned by property magnate Harry Highrise to design a redevelopment scheme for the Kew Gardens.
+Graeme proudly shows Bill his scale model of the gardens in which the current lush oasis of greenery is to be replaced with a multitude of grey multi-storey office blocks and he reveals that the biggest skyscraper is just a 350 foot-high solid block of concrete as nobody can afford to pay the exorbitant rent to occupy it.
+The lack of rooms, doors and windows in the building is a deliberate feature to stop the squatters from moving in (as Graeme spruiks "I've thought of everything!" while making a loony signal)

-Tim enters the room feeling extremely cross about the proposed redevelopment scheme and decides to send a letter of complaint to the Queen, while Graeme incriminates himself by writing down Tim's dictation.
-Tim doesn't realise that Graeme is responsible for the architectural lunacy until after he has suggested that the culprits be beheaded ("twice ... very slowly!") and requested three OBE's in the bargain.
-However he goes berserk at Graeme when he realises: "GRAEME GARDEN!" ...
-"What on earth did you do this for?!", with Graeme's response of: "Fifty thousand quid!" annoying him even more.
-Tim marches out the door to have a word with Harry Highrise, only to crash head first into a wall of concrete that covers the doorway.
-A peek out the window reveals that Harry's crew are very fast workers, and in no time their office is entombed in a 350 foot high block of concrete.
+Tim enters the room in an extremely cross mood over the proposed redevelopment scheme ("it's rape, sacrilege … I'm going to write to the Queen!"), while Graeme incriminates himself further as he writes down Tim's dictated letter of complaint to Her Majesty.
+Tim doesn't initially realise that Graeme is responsible for the architectural lunacy until after he has suggested to the Queen that the culprits be beheaded ("twice ... very slowly!") and requested three OBE's for the Goodies in the bargain; however he goes berserk at Graeme when the penny finally drops ("GRAEME GARDEN?!") and roars "What on earth did you do this for?!" (with Graeme's candid response of: "Fifty thousand quid!" annoying him even more.)
+An angry Tim marches out the door to have a word with Harry Highrise, only to crash head-first into a solid wall of concrete that covers the doorway.
+A peek out the window reveals that Harry's crew are very fast workers, and in no time the Goodies' office is entombed inside a 350 foot-high block of concrete as they sit on the floor in solidarity and sing "We shall not be moved!"

-Sixteen days later, there is a news bulletin on tv with a special message of congratulations from the Queen ("Dear Tim, Bill ... and the other one!") in which she praises them for being prepared to sacrifice their lives for their principles.
-The Ministry of Works are on strike, but ring straight back (after another six months have elapsed!) with a promise to get them out when they have finished the new Brighton to Birkenhead freeway.
-It will take just 10.3 seconds to drill a hole through the concrete to rescue them, but the other work will take 1 year, 7 months, 4 days, 3 hours and 5 minutes to complete.
-Not surprisingly, the news that they are stuck in there until then sets off a huge panic attack, with the historic first performance of Tim's "I'm a teapot!" routine as part of the bargain.
+Sixteen days later, there is a news bulletin on TV about the Goodies' continued protest against the Kew Gardens redevelopment scheme inside the concrete block with a special message of congratulations from the Queen (after a quick microphone check ("Testing, one two, ooh") "Dear Tim, Bill ... (rather disdainfully) and the other one!") in which she praises them for being "prepared to sacrifice their lives for their principles", which is indeed news to them (as an indignant Tim grumbles "I thought she was gonna get us out!")
+Graeme rings the Ministry of Works for help only to find that they are on strike, but they ring him straight back as soon as their strike is resolved (after another six months have elapsed!) with a promise to get the Goodies out as soon as they have finished the new Brighton to Birkenhead Freeway.
+Graeme relays the news to Tim and Bill that it will take a mere 10.3 seconds for the Ministry of Works to drill a hole through the concrete to rescue them, but all of the other road construction work scheduled to precede it will take a further 1 year, 7 months, 4 days, 3 hours and 5 minutes to complete.
+Not surprisingly, the news that they are stuck in there until then doesn't go down particularly well with the three Goodies (with Tim's statement of "Hands up those who think we should panic now." getting a unanimous show of support) and the historic first performance of Tim's "I'm a teapot!" routine is an integral part of the ensuing mayhem.

-After lots of chalk marks on the wall, release day finally arrives.
-The partially-dressed Tim and Bill sit on the floor, in a rather sozzled state and sing away merrily, with the occasional colossal burp from Bill, especially after Tim has given him a swig of "turps for burps" as further encouragement!
-Graeme is far from impressed with either of them, or with the prospect of being released, as the Queen will be there to put OBE's around the other's necks, but will chop his head off instead!
-Tim is going to miss the others, as he's "gonna make damn sure I see neither of you ever again!"
-However the moment of release passes, and the Goodies find out that due to the increasing poverty of the nation, work on the Brighton to Birkenhead freeway has been suspended indefinitely.
+After lots of chalk tally marks on the wall, release day finally arrives and the partially-dressed Tim and Bill sit on the floor in a rather sozzled state; with their merry singing punctuated by the occasional colossal burp from Bill (especially after Tim has given him a swig of "turps for burps" as further encouragement!)
+Graeme is far from impressed with their behaviour and appearance ("For heaven's sake, you two!
+If anyone saw you … you look ridiculous!") and (in Tim's words), he is "not a happy fuzzy-chops" because when the Queen appears at the Goodies' impending release, she will most likely put OBE's around the necks of Bill and Tim, but "she's going to chop my head off … clunk!"
+A maudlin Tim declares that he is going to miss Bill and Graeme after their release, as he's "gonna make damn sure I see neither of you ever again!"
+However the moment of release passes with no rescuers (or royals) in sight, and the Goodies find out from a BBC News bulletin that due to the increasing poverty of the nation, work on the Brighton to Birkenhead Freeway (and hence their subsequent release) has been suspended indefinitely.

-Seventy years later, an ancient Tim and Graeme are playing 'I spy' with just a lone chair in the room, hence the drawn scoreline!
-They reminisce about long-lost pleasures like umbrellas and women, although not exactly in the right order, and that it is Bill's 106th birthday today.
-In comes Bill, who still looks as young as ever, but he falls over heavily on the floor.
-Two years later, he is still going, although the others are skeletons laying beside him!
-He hears a long-awaited knock on the door, but one peek at the remains of his chums causes him to snuff it, as the skeletons pull the sheet up over the three of them!
-In comes three futuristic space-suited Goodies who are too late to rescue their predecessors, including a space age Tim with a recording of 'Land Of Hope And Glory' activated by pressing a button on his chest.
-The tunnel then collapses behind them and this sets off another round of "I'm a teapot" and assorted panic, as they too are trapped in the concrete block!
+Seventy years later, an ancient Tim and Graeme (both with long grey hair and beards) are playing 'Eye Spy' with just a lone chair ("something beginning with C") left in an otherwise-empty room; hence the drawn scoreline!
+They reminisce about long-forgotten pleasures like umbrellas and women (although not exactly in the right order!) and that it is Bill's 106th birthday today.
+In comes Bill (who still looks as young as ever), but he falls over heavily on the floor as he celebrates his milestone.
+Two years later, he is "still going", although the others are skeletons laying beside him on the floor (Graeme still with his glasses on and Tim in his Union Jack waistcoat) Bill hears a long-awaited knock on the door and he gets excited at the prospect of being rescued at long last, but one peek sideways at the skeletal remains of his chums causes him to snuff it (and the skeletons pull a sheet up over the three of them!)
+Three futuristic space-suited Goodies enter though a freshly-blasted hole in the door, including a Spock-like Graeme with pointed ears and a space-age Tim (who plays a recording of 'Land Of Hope And Glory' which is activated by pressing a button on his chest), but they discover that they are "too late" to rescue their predecessors after a delay of over 75 years.
+The tunnel then collapses behind them during Tim's patriotic speech, which sets off a whole new round of "I'm a teapot" and assorted panic, as the new Goodies also find themselves trapped in the concrete block!

 CLASSIC QUOTES

-* Graeme (about his building plans): "That's the whole point, you fool.
+* Graeme (in response to Bill criticizing his architectural design of the buildings as plain blocks of concrete): "That's the whole point, you fool.
 Look, do you realise that the rent on that place is going to be 4000 pounds per square foot.
 And that's per minute!"

-Graeme: "Well of course they can't, so there's no point wasting money putting doors and windows in, is there!?
+Graeme (forcefully): "Well of course they can't, so there's no point wasting money putting doors and windows in, is there?!
 Goodness me!
-As a matter of fact, there's no rooms in there either and that's so the squatters can't move in ...
-I've thought of everything!"
+As a matter of fact, there's no rooms in there either and that's so the squatters can't move in ... (makes loony signal) I've thought of everything!"

-* Tim (dictating his letter to the Queen about punishment for Harry Highrise and Graeme): "... no, no, that they should have their botties soundly smacked, no, no, that they should both be beheaded - twice!"
+* Tim (dictating his letter to the Queen about punishment for Harry Highrise and Graeme): "May I suggest that they both be locked up, … no, that they should have their botties soundly smacked, no, no, that they should both be beheaded … twice … very slowly!"

 The Queen (sternly): "No, goodbye!"